Suicide Squad: Drain the Swamp

 Waller recruits Juan Soria, a prospective hero who was turned down by the Justice League and then arrested for robbery, into the Squad in order to combat an alien force that feeds off optimism and hope.
-In preparation for the mission, Waller had systematically broken Soria down to rid him of any and all hope.
+In preparation for the mission, Waller had systematically broken Soria down to rid him of all hope.
 This allowed him to defeat the creature.
 After learning that he was used, Waller relocates Soria to Killer Croc's cell.
 Croc had previously been tempted to eat Soria and it is assumed this is what happened.

 The Squad confronts Damage, who Waller wants to recruit for her Task Force XL.
-Meanwhile, King Faraday, who is still being held at Belle Reve, reveals he's been accessing Waller's hidden files and asks about someone named Coretta.
+King Faraday, who is being held at Belle Reve, reveals he has been accessing Waller's hidden files and asks about someone named Coretta.
 Waller is visually shaken by the mention.
-She leaves the prison and goes to her daughter Coretta in the hospital as she's just given birth to Waller's grandchild.
+She leaves the prison and goes to her daughter Coretta in the hospital as she is giving birth.
 Her son Jessie tells her that Coretta does not want to see her.
 Hack returns and reveals she is in Belle Reve's computers.
 She begins opening the cells, erasing files, and murdering guards.

 Suicide Squad Black

 DC Comics created a magical version of the Suicide Squad known as Suicide Squad Black in 2019 during the DC Rebirth run.
 It was created by Jai Nitz and Scot Eaton.
 The team have a six-issue comic series titled Suicide Squad: Black Files.

-The roster consists of the Gentleman Ghost, Azucar, the Enchantress, Juniper, Klarion the Witch Boy, Tiamat, and Wither, and El Diablo for a magical roster of the Squad called Suicide Squad Black.
+The roster consists of the Gentleman Ghost, Azucar, Enchantress, Juniper, Klarion the Witch Boy, Tiamat, and Wither, and El Diablo for a magical roster of the Squad called Suicide Squad Black.

 Suicide Squad (vol. 6)

 The monthly Suicide Squad comic was again relaunched at the start of 2020, written by Tom Taylor with art by Bruno Redondo.

 The initial storyline features a Task Force X run by a mysterious bureaucrat called Lok directing a team composed of Deadshot, Harley Quinn, Magpie, Cavalier, the Shark, and Zebra-Man to press gang a group of anarchist superhumans called the Revolutionaries.
-Over the course of the first six issues several Revolutionaries are killed in action; it transpires that the Revolutionaries were deliberately setting themselves up in infiltrate Task Force X and Lok is a frontman for Black Mask, who is impersonating Ted Kord.
+Over the course of the first six issues, several Revolutionaries are killed in action; it transpires that the Revolutionaries were deliberately setting themselves up in infiltrate Task Force X and Lok is a frontman for Black Mask, who is impersonating Ted Kord.